QuestForTetris/tetris-writeup/QFTASM_Cogol.md

 For reference, the wireworld computer used a [transport-triggered architecture](https://en.wikipedia.org/wiki/Transport_triggered_architecture), in which the only instruction was `MOV` and computations were performed by writing/reading special registers.
 Although this paradigm leads to a very easy-to-implement architecture, the result is also borderline unusable: all arithmetic/logic/conditional operations require *three* instructions.
 It was clear to us that we wanted to create a much less esoteric architecture.

-in order to keep our processor simple while increasing usability, we made several important design decisions:
+In order to keep our processor simple while increasing usability, we made several important design decisions:

 - No registers.
 Every address in RAM is treated equally and can be used as any argument for any operation.
 In a sense, this means all of RAM could be treated like registers.
 This means that there are no special load/store instructions.
 - In a similar vein, memory-mapping.
 Everything that could be written to or read from shares a unified addressing scheme.
 This means that the program counter (PC) is address 0, and the only difference between regular instructions and control-flow instructions is that control-flow instructions use address 0.